 - Individuals seeking to join the healthcare field as a patient navigator or serve as a caregiver

-The Certificate in Patient Navigation combines traditional classroom learning with hands-on experience.
-Participants will be engaged in active application of the course content through role-play, modeling, case studies, and self study.
-The program includes four courses and a total of 60 hours.
+The Certificate in Patient Navigation combines traditional classroom learning with active application of the course content through role-play, modeling, and case studies.
+The program includes three courses and a total of 48 hours.

 The certificate is an open-enrollment program.
 No application is required.
-The four courses are designed to build upon each other culminating in a capstone experience; however, each course also stands alone as a delivery of tailored knowledge and skills available for independent enrollment.
+The three courses are designed to build upon each other; however, each course also stands alone as a delivery of tailored knowledge and skills available for independent enrollment.

 Program participants are expected to:

 - Engage in practical application of program content

 - Apply course content through role-play and case studies

 Each course meets on Friday and Saturday from 8:30 am-5:30 pm.

 Tuition for the full certificate is $2,985.00 and $995.00 per course.
 Full payment is due at the time of enrollment and is subject to our refund policy (refer to Resources and Policies for details).
 An interest free payment plan is available, which divides the full tuition cost into three installments between registration and program completion.
 Third party payment is also available if an employer has arranged to cover a percentage or all of the tuition costs.